Section 90WA Family Law Act exemption toolkit

 This toolkit brings together everything you need to know about self assessing duty on transfers that are exempt under section 90WA of the Family Law Act 1975 (Cwlth) (FLA).
 If this exemption applies to a transaction, as a registered self assessor you must assess it.

-Section 90WA exempts financial agreements, termination agreements and transactions that are executed in accordance with a court order or financial agreement under Part VIIIAB of the FLA.
+Section 90WA exempts financial agreements, termination agreements and deeds or instruments that are executed in accordance with a court order or financial agreement under Part VIIIAB of the FLA.

 The following must apply for the transaction to be exempt:

-- The transaction must be made in accordance with the agreement or court order.
+- The transaction must be made in accordance with the agreement.

 Assessing a section 90WA FLA exemption